1925 Southern Conference football season

 The 1925 Southern Conference football season was the college football games played by the member schools of the Southern Conference as part of the 1925 college football season.
 The season began on September 19.
 1925 saw the south's widespread use of the forward pass.

 In the annual Rose Bowl game, the SoCon champion Alabama Crimson Tide defeated the heavily favored PCC champion Washington Huskies by a single point, 20–19, and became the first southern team ever to win a Rose Bowl.
 It is commonly referred to as "the game that changed the south."
 Alabama halfback Johnny Mack Brown was the Rose Bowl game's MVP.
-Alabama therefore was named a national champion along with Dartmouth.
+Alabama was retroactively named as national champion for 1925 by several major selectors, along with Dartmouth.